 If I were to ask you, what is your business message?
 Do you have a great answer?
-Or will you over think and blubber out both your purpose and mission statement?
+Or will you overthink and blubber out both your purpose and mission statement?
+Have you taken the time to simplify your business message?
 Me, I was a blubberer for years.

 That being said; I had to really work on how to simplify my message.
 My clients are busy, too busy to read through the nose, so the goal is to try and simplify.

-Here are three keys to simplifying your message:
+Here are three keys to simplify your business message:

 Remember what’s important

 Break down your business message to what is most important.
 Can you make it a second or less slogan?
 Look at Dove’s business message: You are more beautiful than you think.
 What is the most important message they are getting across to their audience?
 It is simple, basic and provides women with the confidence that Dove wants to provide through their products.